spring-attic/sagan/doc/getting-started-guides/sections.md

 Build and run the client
 ------------------------

-When you have an attached device or running emulator, use the following command to invoke the code and see the results of the REST request:
+With an attached device or emulator running, invoke the code and see the results of the REST request:

 ```sh
 $ mvn clean package android:deploy android:run
 ```

-This command builds the Android app and runs it in the emulator.
+The command builds the Android app and runs it in the emulator.
 {!end#build-and-run-android}